Spin-networks in the ZX-calculus: Abstract

 \section{Abstract}

-The ZX-calculus, and the variant we consider in this paper (ZXH-calculus), are formal diagrammatic languages for qubit quantum computing.
-We show that it can also be used to describe \SU representation theory.
-To achieve this, we first recall the definition of Yutsis diagrams, a standard graphical calculus used in quantum chemistry and quantum gravity, which captures the main features of \SU representation theory.
-Second, we show precisely how it embed within Penrose's binor calculus.
-Third, we subsume both calculus into ZXH-diagrams.
-In the process we show how the \SU invariance of Wigner symbols is trivially provable in the ZXH-calculus.
+The ZX-calculus, and the variant we consider in this paper, the ZXH-calculus, are formal diagrammatic languages for qubit quantum computing.
+In this paper we will show that this language can also be used to describe \SU representation theory.
+To achieve this we first recall the definition of Yutsis diagrams, a standard graphical calculus used in quantum chemistry and quantum gravity which captures the main features of \SU representation theory, and we show precisely how Yutsis diagrams embed within Penrose's binor calculus.
+We then subsume both of these calculi into the ZXH-calculus.
+In the process we show how the \SU invariance up to a phase of Wigner symbols is trivially provable in the ZXH-calculus.
 Additionally, we show how we can explicitly diagrammatically calculate $3jm$, $4jm$ and $6j$ symbols.
 It has long been thought that quantum gravity should be closely aligned to quantum information theory.
-In this paper, we present a way in which this connection can be made exact, by writing the spin-networks of loop quantum gravity (LQG) in the ZX-diagrammatic language of quantum computation.
+Our results demonstrate a way in which this connection can be made exact, by writing the spin-networks of loop quantum gravity (LQG) in the ZX-diagrammatic language of quantum computation.